ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/document-conflicts-in-client-side.dotnet.markdown

-﻿# Cluster : Document Conflicts in Client-side
+# Cluster: Document Conflicts in Client-side

 ## What are conflicts?
 When two or more changes of a single document are done concurrently in two separate nodes,